Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Results

 \subsection{Multilingual consistency}

 In our primary experiment, we assess the consistency of a model's understanding by comparing the model's responses in a monolingual setting -- with the original input data and instruction language -- with its responses when using a model-internal translation of those.
-Crucially, as the used translation is produced by the model itself rather than externally, we can exclude the scenario in which the model produces different answers because it assigns different interpretations to the sentences.
+Crucially, the task translations are produced by the model itself, rather than externally.
+Assuming that the model is a good model of translation (see \cref{subsec:translation_evaluation}), its translations should be meaning-preserving.
+In that case, \emph{if} the model has a meaning-based task understanding, its responses to both task versions should be consistent.

 The results are reported in column \textit{T} (\emph{Task}) of \cref{tab:consistency}.
 As we can see, there is not a single case where the scores are near-maximal, indicating that the task understanding of the model is not consistent across the evaluated languages.
 Regarding the language pairs, consistencies tend to be higher when translating between English and German compared to English and Chinese, with an exception for translations \textit{to} English on XNLI (bottom rows).
+More details on the differences in predictions before and after translation can be found in \cref{app:elaboration_main_experiment} and a qualitative analysis of the translations from English to German in \cref{app:qualitative_analysis}.
+Besides, to provide an example where our paradigm is applied to a monolingual benchmark, we run the main experiment also for BoolQ \citep{clark-etal-2019-boolq}, which yields similar results (see \cref{app:boolq}).